ra312/bitrecs-subnet/README.md

 <img src="docs/br_request1.png" alt="basic query" style="border: solid 3px #059669;"/>

-V1 uses a very basic prompt template but we expect it to evolve rapidly as miners are onboarded.
+V1 uses a simple prompt template but we expect it to evolve rapidly as miners are onboarded.
 Additionally, many LLM's have encoded valuable information about shopping cohorts, seasonality, brand affinities, customer journeys etc which we try to unlock using prompting.

 The solution has been designed to offer merchants a free and simple plugin that works out of the box, while hiding all the complexity and abstractions of Bittensor away from them so they can continue to focus on selling and running an online business.
 Subnet miners can focus on competing and evolving the prompting science to produce increasingly valuable and timely product recommendations.